stackbit/jamstackthemes/README.md

 ---
 ```

+Images will be generated automatically based on the `demo` URL.

 ## Contribution Guidelines

-* Open source themes with a public github repo.
+Any open source themes with a public github repo can be submitted.

 If you would like to propose new categories open an issue or make a pull request.

-If you are adding a SSG or CMS which doesnt exist already you will need to upload an icon into `static/icons`
+If you are adding a SSG or CMS which doesnt exist already you will need to add it as part of your pull-request.
+New taxonomy terms can be added by creating a markdown file under `content/ssg/` or `content/cms`.
+Take a look at the existing terms to see what front-matter is required.
+You will also need to upload an icon into `static/images/icons`, preferably the icon is in SVG format under 3KB.
+If it's a PNG please make sure the size is 60x60px and the size is as small as possible (you should be able to keep it under 5KB)

 ## Develop Locally

 This site is built on [Hugo](https://gohugo.io/)

-Fork and clone this repo.

 Development Server